Extravenger/scanVenger/README.md

 # Host and Port Discovery Tool

-A tool built along the OSEP course, the idea came from when attempting to find open ports inside the internal network, but from windows machines.
+A tool built along the OSEP course, the idea came from when attempting to find hosts and open ports inside an internal network, but from windows machine.

 ## Features